Edelman Award Ceremony

 The 2021 Competitors are:

 The teams will present their work to the judges on Friday, April 9.
-Videos of the competition will be found in the video library on the virtual meeting platform.
+Videos of the competition will be found in the video on-demand library on the virtual meeting platform.

 The Smith Prize winner will be announced at the Edelman Awards Ceremony on Tuesday, April 13.
 The 2021 winner will give their presentation on Wednesday, April 14 in the INFORMS Prizes & Special Sessions Track.